pygame/pygame/docs/reST/ref/font.rst

    Return a new Font object that is loaded from the system fonts.
 The font will match the requested bold and italic flags.
 If a suitable system font is not found this will fall back on loading the default pygame font.
-The font name can also be a list of font names or a string of comma-separated font names to search for.
+The font name can also be an iterable of font names or a string of comma-separated font names to search for.

+   .. versionadded:: 2.0.1 Accept an iterable of font names.

    .. ## pygame.font.SysFont ##